JaySokirko/Liberty/README.md

 }
 ```
 In case, if your activity extends AppCompatActivity() or you've initialized
-Liberty in your fragment, you can don't care about clearing resources, cuz the library handles this automatically.
+Liberty in your fragment, you can don't care about clearing resources,<br/>
+cuz the library handles this automatically.

 <br/>